splunk/public-o11y-docs/sp-oncall/reports/mtta-mttr-report.rst

 ************************************************************************

 .. meta::
-   :description: About the user roll in Splunk On-Call.
+   :description: About the Response Metrics MTTA (Mean Time to Acknowledge) and MTTR (Mean Time to Resolve) reports in Splunk On-Call.

 The Response Metrics MTTA (Mean Time to Acknowledge) and MTTR (Mean Time to Resolve) Report tells the story of your investment in Splunk On-Call and the practice of DevOps.
 Track evolution and goals over time, and tell key stakeholders the story by relaying key metrics directly related to the cost of downtime.